MyUNiDAYS/unidays-javascript/README.md

 Once you have access to this transaction information, create a UnidaysTracking object, providing the mandatory parameters as arguments `new UnidaysTracking(partnerId, currency, transactionId, code)` and call `.trackingScriptRequest(args...)`, where the `args` are the transaction details you have contractually agreed to send to UNiDAYS.

+Note: The `args` passed into `trackingScriptRequest()` must all the present and in the correct order, as per the example below.
+If a value is unknown/inessential, pass `null` or `0`.

 #### Return

 A URL will be created and called for you within a script element.
 If successful the response should have a status code of 200 OK.